-Our 8th Annual Summer Conference will be held at the Delta Grand Okanagan, June 18–21, 2017.
+Our 8th Annual Summer Conference will be held at the Delta Grand Okanagan in Kelowna, BC from June 18–21, 2017.

 Background information about the Summer Conference

 BCCIE Summer Conference provides an essential platform for the growth of BC’s International Education sector.
 BCCIE’s annual conference brings together more than 400 participants from our province, across Canada and beyond our borders.
 The conference attracts senior leaders, researchers, practitioners, student service providers, administrators, government, NGOs, and students to explore these ideas with the aim of strengthening our work and taking steps towards advancing outstanding leadership in the fields of International Education in BC.
 For more information, view or download the 2016 presentations.

 This year's conference theme will be Faster, Higher, Stronger: technology, learning and identity.